 Why Testosterone and PSA Matter

-Testosterone is a hormone that can stimulate prostate cancer growth
+Testosterone is a hormone that can stimulate prostate cancer growth7

 Growth and function of the prostate gland depend on testosterone, a male sex hormone (or androgen) made mainly in the testicles.